periscopic/EaselFL/README.md

 ##Getting Started

 The <a href="https://github.com/periscopic/EaselFL/blob/master/examples/setup.html">example setup</a> uses the FLSetup util to get up and running quickly.
+If you are interested in using EaselFL with the createjs toolkit, start with <a href ="https://github.com/periscopic/EaselFL/blob/master/examples/toolkit/toolkit_easelFL.html">this example</a>.
 There are also a series of <a href="https://github.com/periscopic/EaselFL/tree/master/test">tests</a> that demonstrate various features and their consistency with EaselJS.

 ##Key shortcomings, inconsistencies, and notes:
 **Dependencies**